 Our approach: Creating shared value

-Creating Shared Value (CSV) is fundamental to how we do business at Nestlé.
-We believe that our company will be successful in the long term by creating value for both our shareholders and for society.
+Creating Shared Value is fundamental to how we do business at Nestlé.
+We believe that our company can only be successful in the long term by creating value both for our shareholders and for society.
 Our activities and products should make a positive difference to society while contributing to Nestlé’s ongoing success.